therek/playground/nomad/README.md

         chef-client -z -o consul::tls
         chef-client -z -o vault::tls

+## Enable TLS in Nomad

+Run on one of the nodes:

+        chef-client -z -o nomad::tls

 ### Enable ACL in Consul

 This uses the root token for global management policy.
 Usually, that is not the best way to go in production environment.